Outdoor Camp Assistant

 If you don’t have much experience is outdoor activities, no problem!
 All we require from you is enthusiasm and a desire to try something new.
 Extensive training is provided during your first weeks once you arrive at camp, so no need to be an outdoor superstar just yet – we’ll get you there!

 Our Outdoor Activity Instructor role will be to assist groups in activities such as high and low ropes courses, canoeing, mountain biking, bushwalking, campfire cooking, hut building and archery to name a few.

 Details will vary between individual placements, but generally you will be working with groups of school children between the ages of 8-18 who will be accompanied by school teachers.
 As a volunteer you may also be required to assist with mealtimes and general maintenance duties.
 Volunteers in camps are never short of things to get involved in!

 You will be welcomed into the camp as an ordinary member of staff and will participate in ongoing training which could see you gain outdoor qualifications as well as increase your knowledge and expertise of the outdoors.

 These placements suit active individuals looking to spend a large portion of their time abroad experiencing the very best of the great outdoors.

-Lattitude Global volunteering work with a number of hosts that provide outdoor activity breaks for groups of children and young adults.
+Lattitude works with a number of hosts that provide outdoor activity breaks for groups of children and young adults.
 Lattitude volunteers support these placements in a number of ways but primarily in supporting the Activity Instructors as they run a number of exciting outdoor activities.
 These may include horse riding, sailing, mountain biking, snow shoeing, ice skating, canoeing, swimming, music and drama, gardening, grounds keeping and more.
 The range of activities is huge!

 The camps are located throughout Canada but in general they will be situated to make the most of Canada’s incredible mountains, oceans and lakes.